open-horizon/devops/ansible/README.md

 For reference, see the default vars file at `roles/custom/hzn_mgmt_hub/vars/main.yml` to see the structure of vars that you can set.
  - Note: You do not need to define every variable.
 Ones you do not set will be initialized using the default var file.

+More details about the role variables can be found in the role's README file.

 You may also define these variables in the environment.
-For example, to set the exchange root password, the environment variable `EXCHANGE_ROOT_PW` sets the Ansible variable `exchange.root_pw`.
+For example, to set the exchange root password, the environment variable `EXCHANGE_ROOT_PW` sets the Ansible variable `hzn_mgmt_hub.exchange.root_pw`.
- - Note: **If you provide variables on the command line or in a file, they will take precedence over the environment.**

 ### Running the Playbook

-To run the Ansible playbook, simply run:
- - `make`
+This repository contains a makefile to simplify executing ansible.
 The makefile will handle the invocation of the playbook for you, as well as installing external dependencies.

+#### `make install`

+This will run the role in the installation mode, which installs a new instance of the management hub on the target system.

+#### `make uninstall`

+This will uninstall the management hub from the target system.

+#### `make sync`

+This will sync settings with whatever variables you pass into Ansible.
+It is required that the management be installed prior to running the playbook in this mode.

 ### After Running

 Ansible will package a file containing the generated variables encrypted in a vault after running.
 The passkey to unlock the vault will be printed to the terminal.